sukh2929/dsci532-group3/Teamwork_Contract.md

 * Project tasks will be divided up equally among group members.
 * Everyone will help manage and complete all project tasks, however, there will be one member responsible for managing each task.
 * Each member will be outlined specific responsibilities in which they are in charge of ensuring are completed and of high quality.
-* Everyone will help manage and review each milestone, however, each milestone submission will be specifically responsible by one member to triple-check and also submit onto GitHub and Canvas.
+* Everyone will help manage and review each milestone.
+However, each milestone submission on the canvas and github and review of the tasks in milstones are assigned to specific individual to double-check all tasks are completed as per instructions and quality.

+Milestone1:    submission assignee - Heidi Ye               Reviewer - Arash Shamsheddini
+Milestone2:    submission assignee - Sukhdeep Kaur          Reviewer - Tran Doan Khanh Vu
+Milestone3:    submission assignee - Tran Doan Khanh Vu     Reviewer - Sukhdeep Kaur
+Milestone4:    submission assignee - Arash Shamsheddini     Reviewer - Heidi Ye